 Are you suffering from uterine fibroids?
 This condition affects millions of women of child bearing age every year.
-Although benign, fibroids present many painful symptoms, and if left untreated can lead to serious complications.
+Although fibroids are benign tumors, they can present many painful symptoms, and if left untreated can lead to serious complications.

 The first African American model to feature on the cover of Vogue Magazine, this famous celebrity was battling through uterine fibroids in the 1980s, when the most common treatment option available for fibroids was hysterectomy.
 A hysterectomy procedure for fibroids pushed Beverly in to early menopause and presented its own problems.
 Johnson says,

 “I wish I had been braver and smarter when it came to dealing with fibroids.
 There are other options out there for women, she stresses.
 It is important to investigate them.”

 This Real Housewife of New York City and Skinny Girl Empire magnate has suffered with uterine fibroids.
 She even cites her condition as the cause of her 2012 miscarriage.
 After suffering with pain and bleeding for months, Frankell finally underwent treatment this summer.

 “ I had lost 10% of my blood, my uterus had doubled in size: and my fibroids had grown larger.”
 She explained in a recent People Magazine interview.

 Rapper, Eve, was going through fertility treatment when she realized her horrible pain was likely related to fibroids.
 She was informed by her health specialist that her challenges were due to uterine fibroids.

 The 36-year-old “Brave” singer underwent a procedure to remove a uterine fibroid back in 2016.